Pamela; or, Virtue Rewarded: Conduct books and the novel

-Richardson began writing Pamela after he was approached by two book sellers who requested that he make them a book of letter templates.
+Richardson began writing Pamela after he was approached by two book-sellers, who requested that he make them a book of letter templates.
 Richardson accepted the request, but only if the letters had a moral purpose.
-As Richardson was writing the series of letters turned into a story.
-Writing in a new form, the novel, Richardson attempted to both instruct and entertain.
-Richardson wrote Pamela as a conduct book, a sort of manual which codified social and domestic behavior of men, women, and servants, as well as a narrative in order to provide a more morally concerned literature option for young audiences.
-Ironically, some readers focused more upon the bawdy details of Richardson's novel, resulting in some negative reactions and even a slew of literature satirizing Pamela, and so he published a clarification in the form of A Collection of the Moral and Instructive Sentiments, Maxims, Cautions, and Reflexions, Contained in the Histories of Pamela, Clarissa, and Sir Charles Grandison in 1755.
+As Richardson was writing, the series of letters turned into a story.
+Writing in a new form, the novel, Richardson attempted both to instruct and to entertain.
+Richardson wrote Pamela as a conduct book, a sort of manual that codified social and domestic behavior of men, women, and servants, as well as a narrative to provide a more morally-concerned literature option for young audiences.
+Ironically, some readers focused more upon the bawdy details of Richardson's novel, resulting in some negative reactions and even a slew of literature satirizing Pamela and so he published a clarification in the form of A Collection of the Moral and Instructive Sentiments, Maxims, Cautions, and Reflexions, Contained in the Histories of Pamela, Clarissa, and Sir Charles Grandison in 1755.
 Many novels, from the mid-18th century and well into the 19th, followed Richardson's lead and claimed legitimacy through the ability to teach as well as amuse.